daedryk/daedryk.github.io/README.md

-©2026 by DeepSeek & Arbiter Daedryk

-All rights reserved

-Believe whatever you want to believe

-This authentic material is beyond your scope
+This is beyond your scope of imagination.